konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### Phase 2 (need more grooming and clear requirement from the PM)

-The result of this phase is the ability to specify parametes that are needed from the deployment target, such has memory, CPU, CPU architecture and the number of nodes.
+The result of this phase is the ability to specify parameters that are needed from the deployment target, such as memory, CPU, CPU architecture and the number of nodes.

 - The [DT], [DTC] an [DTCLS] would need to extended to support the new parameters.